How to Become a Speech Therapist in Oklahoma

 Salaries for Speech-Language Pathologists in Oklahoma by City and Region

-When it comes to offering the highest average SLP salary statewide, Lawton takes the number one spot.
-Next are OKC, Tulsa, metro Fort Smith, and rural Southeast Oklahoma.
+When it comes to SLP salaries statewide, Lawton takes the number one spot, followed by OKC, Tulsa, metro Fort Smith, and rural Southeast Oklahoma.

-For high-end SLP salaries in Oklahoma, rural Southwest Oklahoma, rural Southeast Oklahoma, Tulsa, metro Fort Smith, and Oklahoma City hold the top spots.
+For high-end SLP salaries (90th percentile) in Oklahoma, rural Southwest Oklahoma, rural Southeast Oklahoma, Tulsa, metro Fort Smith, and Oklahoma City hold the top spots.

 Regions throughout Oklahoma are ranked below by highest average salary, and also show the range between the entry-level (10th percentile) and high-end (90th percentile):